Running PhotoPrism with Docker¶

 Step 1: Start the server¶

-The default port 2342 can be changed as needed.
-Adding a
+The default port 2342 and other configuration values can be changed as needed.
+Adding the

 mounts it read only.

 Your image files won't be deleted, modified or moved.
 We might later update metadata in XMP sidecar files to sync with Adobe Lightroom.
-A JPEG representation might be created for RAW, HEIF, TIFF, PNG, BMP and GIF images in order to render thumbnails.
+A JPEG representation might be created for RAW, HEIF, TIFF, PNG, BMP and GIF images in order to render thumbnails and display them in a browser.
 You can enable read-only mode to prevent this completely, but you will also lose the functionality.

 docker exec -ti photoprism photoprism index

 Photos will become visible one after another.
-You can watch the indexer working in the terminal or the logs tab (Library).
+You can watch the indexer working in the terminal, or the logs tab in Library.

 Step 3: When you're done...¶